Color Vision

 An individual with the second type of color deficiency is called a “dichromat”.
 These individuals have a complete absence of cones perceiving one of the primary colors.
 Dichromats make up about 2% of the male population.
 There are three types of dichromats: protanopes, deuteranopes and tritanopes.
 Protanopes have an absence or deficiency in red receptor cones, and thus are red-green deficient.
 Deutroanopes carry a deficiency of green receptors and are also red-green deficient.
 Both of these types note problems with the aviation signal gun, VASI lights and aircraft position lights.
 Tritanopes have a deficiency in blue receptor cones and have difficulty with blue-yellow distinctions.
 All dichromats are at risk for temporary monochromatic vision if looking through tinted lenses or glass.

-Diagnosis of Color Vision Deficiency
+Diagnosis of and Testing for Color Vision Deficiency

 - City Occupational Colour Assessment & Diagnosis